AMHembrough/Final-Projcet/README.md

 Mean squared error measures the difference between the predicted values and the actual values.
 The lesser the MSE, the closer the fit.
 In our model, the MSE is 6.58e-06.

 SMAPE was also calculated to determine model accuracy.
 The Symmetric Mean Absolute Percentage Error, or SMAPE, is a measurement based on percentage errors.
 Like MSE, the lower the value of SMAPE, the higher the model accuracy.
 Because SMAPE is percentage based, it’s scale-dependent and can be used compare across datasets or models.
 In our model, the SMAPE is 2.77%.
+It will be fun to compare SMAPE between this ARIMA model, and a later VAR model.

 ![Model Accuracy](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Model%20Accuracy.PNG)